finalpi/wechat2tg/README.md

 1. Forward WeChat individual messages, group messages, and official account messages to Telegram.
 2. Reply to messages on Telegram to specified users.
 3. Support group blacklist and whitelist modes.
+4. Support for sending videos, files, stickers, images, and voice messages.

 ## Notice

 1. This project is intended only for technical research and learning and must not be used for illegal purposes.
 2. Please submit any issues you encounter to the issue tracker.
+3. Due to limitations in the Telegram Bot API, it is not possible to send files larger than 20MB or receive files larger than 50MB.

 ## Installation